 Editing a novel can be tricky – you may find it hard to know where to start, so here’s a list of points to consider:

 Writers hate to part with their prose, and I’ve heard every excuse there is to avoid cutting.
 But epics like Middlemarch were written at a very different time – when eight volume novels with a large cast of garrulous characters were all the rage.
 These days a word count of over 100,000 can put off agents and publishers.
 Always think: why are you including this particular thing in your story?
 What’s the purpose of this sentence, paragraph, chapter?
 If you want to shape your novel into a story people want to read, then you NEED to edit.

 Can you combine two of your characters into one?
 Does anyone remember Mary from Pride and Prejudice?
 She was one of the Bennet sisters.
 No, I don’t either.
 So, find your Mary Bennet.
 You don’t need her.

-- Adverbs should be subtle – only use adverbs if they’re adding meaning, and get rid of them if you’re over-stating.
+Only use adverbs if they’re adding meaning, and get rid of them if you’re overstating.
 Readers don’t need you to highlight the obvious, and sentences read more sharply without unnecessary padding.

-For some more useful guidance on the editing process, take a look at our Edit and Pitch Your Novel course.
+For useful guidance on the editing process, take a look at our Edit and Pitch Your Novel course.